grz0zrg/fsynth/README.md

  * fss - main server (discuss. system, slices)
  * fsdb - sharedb server (collaborative features)
  * fsws - web. server (only used for development or local installation)
- * osc_relay - an OSC relay which use the osc.js library (must be launched to use the IanniX controller)
+ * osc_relay - an OSC relay which use the osc.js library (must be launched to use the IanniX controller or SuperCollider fs.sc file)
  * editor - external GLSL code editor
+ * supercollider - the SuperCollider port of the additive synthesis engine (fed through OSC)
  * documentation - MAML (Minimalist Anubis Markup Language) with the latest HTML and PDF doc.
  * main.js - Electron app. file
  * common.js - Server config. file